 Here’s an amigurumi pattern from Simply Crochet that proved so popular we definitely had to include in in our list.
 This Alebrije design (a fantastical creature based on Mexican folk art) by Kate McCully was the winner of a Simply Crochet hook to hook designer challenge in issue 86, and you can find the pattern on Ravelry here!

 If you’re looking for one of the more unique amigurumi animals, then how about hooking up the ever-so-slightly alternative axolotyl.
 This awesome amphibian (sometimes called the ‘Mexican walking fish’) is not only incredibly cute, but also has amazing limb-regenerating powers!
-You can find the pattern inside issue 80 of Simply Crochet or download the pattern from Ravelry, find out more here.
+You can find the amigurumi pattern inside issue 80 of Simply Crochet or download the pattern from Ravelry, find out more here.

 This quick and simple amigurumi make by 1dogwoof designs certainly gets our seal of approval.
 Click here for the free crochet pattern, and you can find more fab free amigumi patterns on her website too.

-Amiurumi Dinosaurs pattern
+Amigurumi Dinosaurs pattern

 Everyone loves a toy dinosaur, and the best part about this free amigurumi pattern from Yarnspirations is that their Red Heart Amigurumi yarn cakes have been produced to include enough yarn and all the colours you need to make both these dinosaurs with just one yarn cake!
-You can find the free crochet pattern here and you can find loads more free amigurumi crochet patterns on the Yarnspirations website.
+You can find the free crochet pattern here and you can find loads more amigurumi free patterns on the Yarnspirations website.

 If you want to take your crochet amigurumi dinosaurs to the next level, then check out this amazing pattern from DIY Fluffies.
 It’s super impressive how Titus the T-rex can be both cute and fearsome at the same time!
 Click here to get the Amigurumi T-Rex crochet pattern.

-There’s that name again, here’s another design by super-star designer Ilaria Caliri that really shows off the cute-factor of amigurumi crochet patterns.
+There’s that name again, here’s another design by super-star designer Ilaria Caliri that really shows off the cute-factor of crochet amigurumi patterns.
 We love those adorable dungarees and the cute little bird that make up part of the Martin the Elephant crochet pattern.

 Time for another popular amigurumi character!
 This sweet Harry Potter, Ron and Hermione amigurumi dolls make a great gift for all your Potter-obsessed friends – they’ll be so impressed they’ll think you’re a crochet wizard!
 You can find the amigurumi Harry Potter pattern here!